Justice57201/GPS_Node/README.md

 Enable  = *A50
 Disable = *A51

-Open the tracking website listed in your registration e-mail.
+Open the tracking website listed in your registration e-mail and test.

 NOTES: